wvengen/oauth2-demo/README.md

 This is a demonstration of a complete OAuth2 setup, with separate client, authorization server and resource server roles.
 Client and resource are Java-servlet-based, the authorization server can be anything.

-*Please note that this is quite a work in progress.*
+At the moment, [Spring Security] is used at the client and resource side, while [ndg_oauth_server] is used as the authorization server.

 Scenario